 These potential problems do not affect the newer Powder BT/Recon BT or Pieps Pro BT/Black Diamond Guide BT transceivers.
 The locking mechanisms on those newer transceivers need to be slid, rather than pressed, to unlock the Off/Send/Search switch.

 The third problem is more nuanced.
 It occurs when something presses the locking tab which releases the sliding switch, and then a force is applied that causes the sliding switch to move to the Off position.
-This is more likely to occur if the transceiver is put in its harness backwards (i.e., with the screen facing outward), because pressure on the harness's Fastex buckle can then press on the locking tab.
+This is more likely to occur if the transceiver is put in its harness backward (i.e., with the screen facing outward) because pressure on the harness's Fastex buckle can then press on the locking tab.
 This is shown in this YouTube video.
 There are also videos where a DSP is placed in its harness with the screen facing the correct direction and continual pressure is applied to the transceiver (pressing the locking tab against the wearer's torso).
-Both of those cases, although recreatable, seem less likely to occur under real-world conditions.
+Both of those cases, although repeatable, seem less likely to occur under real-world conditions.
 The problem shown in this video (and others), however, is much more concerning.
 It shows a DSP where the sliding switch can be moved when the transceiver is in its harness without intentionally applying pressure to the locking tab.
 This problem appears to be specific to individual transceivers and unrelated to the harness that is used.

 It is worth noting that when the locking tab fails to prevent the sliding switch from moving, regardless of the cause, an additional inline force is needed to move the sliding switch.